 - Develop and implement an employee leadership training program.

-- Calvin will implement an employee leadership development curriculum broadly available to employees in every division that emphasizes characteristics of leadership best suited for the mission and values of Calvin College.
+- Calvin will implement an employee leadership development curriculum broadly available to employees in every division that emphasizes characteristics of leadership best suited for the mission and values of Calvin University.

 - Calvin will achieve workplace survey results matching the levels of peer Christian workplaces in the following measures: leadership effectiveness, and identifying Calvin as a workplace marked by collaboration and teamwork.
 In these surveys, there will be no measurably significant difference between the responses of identified underrepresented groups and overall results.

-- Strengthen governance practices, collaboration, and teamwork across the college.
+- Strengthen governance practices, collaboration, and teamwork across the University.

-- Calvin will strengthen strategic planning and other college-wide decision-making with increased training, improved structures, and regular review and reporting schedules.
+- Calvin will strengthen strategic planning and other university-wide decision-making with increased training, improved structures, and regular review and reporting schedules.

-- Calvin will improve processes and organizations that require evidence-based decision making and function to meet college-wide requirements such as institutional performance, legal and regulatory compliance, and launching major initiatives.
+- Calvin will improve processes and organizations that require evidence-based decision making and function to meet university-wide requirements such as institutional performance, legal and regulatory compliance, and launching major initiatives.

 - Implement an aligned and coordinated compensation strategy that recruits and retains highly qualified faculty and staff.